sfhansen/mse246_project/reports/final_report.md

 Survival analysis gives more detailed information about how the default risk of a loan varies over time.
 With binary classification, we estimated the probability that a given loan *ever* defaults.
 With a hazard model, we are able to estimate the probability that a loan defaults between any two points of time in its life.

 #### Model Choice:
 There exist many specialized Cox models that assume a particular form of the baseline hazard function.
 The Cox Proportional Hazards Model does not have this requirement.
-We can see this in the following description of the partial maximum likelihood procedure used to estimate the paramaters of the Cox PH model:
+We can see this in the following description of the partial maximum likelihood procedure used to estimate the parameters of the Cox PH model:

 The form of the cox model is:
     $$h(t) = h_0(t)exp(\beta^T X)$$